-“Although further work is required to confirm our results, our findings suggest that exposure to hair dyes may contribute to breast cancer risk,” Professor Mokbel wrote.
+Dr. Mokbel concluded: “Although further work is required to confirm our results, our findings suggest that exposure to hair dyes may contribute to breast cancer risk.”

 Typically, hair professionals advise women to touch up their hair color every four to six weeks.
-But Professor Mokbel recommends dying your hair no more than five or six times a year, as well as using products with natural ingredients like beetroot and henna.
-You should also consider picking up these proven habits to prevent breast cancer.
+Dr. Mokbel recommends dying your hair no more than five or six times a year, as well as consider using products with natural ingredients like beetroot and henna.

-Worried about your own risk?
-The best way to protect yourself is to regularly schedule mammograms and conduct self-exams frequently, doctors say.
+If you’re worried about your own risk, one of the best ways to protect yourself is to regularly schedule mammograms and conduct self-exams frequently, doctors say.
 And keep an eye out for the signs of breast cancer you might ignore, including the symptoms that aren’t lumps.